top of page

 the soul rests,

-and suddenly one becomes whole again.
+and suddenly you become whole again.

 Children do not play here on playground equipment.